aic-sri-international/praise-wm/docs/docker.md

 1. [Install Docker][]
 1. [Install Docker Compose][] if not already installed during the Docker installation.

+## Building the praise-wm Docker IMAGE

+The GitLab CI system will automatically create and deploy a Docker image of praise-wm to the SRI Artifactory when it runs the [praise-wm GitLab Pipeline][]:

+If you want to create a Docker image locally without using GitLab CI, you can run the following command:

+    ./gradlew buildDocker

+The above command will create a Docker image tagged as *praisewm:latest*

+To use the image, you will need to set the appropriate environmental variable prior to using praisewm.yml, as discussed later in this document.

+    PRAISEWM_IMAGE_NAME=praisewm:latest

 ## Running the MySQL Container

 Start the MySQL container: